-- Funding is derived through a number of direct and indirect contractual arrangements - By ensuring the College is rigorous in delivering high quality education and training - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Regular dialogue with funding bodies
+- Income is derived through a number of direct and indirect contractual arrangements, with the development of more full cost and commercial income that is less reliant in government funding. - By ensuring the College is rigorous in delivering high quality education and training. - Where possible, costs are established in a flexible way to allow for fluctuations in funding. - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Regular dialogue with funding bodies